project-chip/zap/docs/api.md

 | ----- | --------------- |
 | db    | <code>\*</code> |

+<a name="module_External IDE interface."></a>

+## External IDE interface.

+This module provides the interface to an extenal IDE: Simplicity Studio.

 <a name="module_REST API_ generation functions"></a>

 ## REST API: generation functions